Solar Panels

 Finished Solar Panel

-These solar panels provide approximately 1 Watt of power at 6V in full sunlight.
-They can be used to power motors directly, or with a solarengine in between the panel and the motor for a larger working range of light.
-They can also be used to charge a powerpack, but that takes a minute or so in full sun, as the powerpacks hold a lot of energy.
+These solar panels provide approximately .5 Watts of power at 5V in full sunlight.
+They can be stacked to create more power when needed.
+With enough power, they can be used to power motors directly.
+Or you can use them with a solarengine in between the panel and the motor to get a larger working range of light.
+They can also be used to charge a powerpack, but that takes some time even in full sun, as the powerpacks hold a lot of energy.

 Parts and Tools

-• 4mm plywood for lasercutting the solar panel frame.
+• 3mm plywood for lasercutting the solar panel back plate

-• VHB Tape 4941, approx. 12mm wide.
-This is a very strong and permanent acrylic bonding double sided tape from 3M.
+• VHB Tape 4941 or similar, approx. 12mm wide.
+This is a very strong permanent acrylic bonding double sided tape.

 • Zip ties and hot glue.